platers/obsidian-linter/docs/docs/settings/spacing-rules.md

 Alias: `remove-space-around-characters`

-Ensures that certain characters are not surrounded by whitespace (either single spaces or a tab). **Note: this may causes issues with markdown format in some cases.**
+Ensures that certain characters are not surrounded by whitespace (either single spaces or a tab). <b>Note: this may causes issues with markdown format in some cases.</b>

 ### Options